 Jarome Iginla Contract Information:

-Signed a one-year deal with Boston in July of 2013.
+Signed a three-year, $16 million deal with the Avalanche in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Jarome Iginla – simply subscribe now.

 |2016-17 Proj||39||NHL||LA||82||Subscribe now to see our 2016-17 projections for Jarome Iginla|